spessasus/GeneralUser-GS/documentation/README.md

 | synth.chorus.nr (voices) | 3      | 3      | **4**       |
 | synth.chorus.speed (Hz)  | 0.3    | 0.2    | **0.36**    |

-Instructions for setting these values can be found in the individual app sections below.
+Instructions for setting these values can be found in the individual app sections below.<div style="page-break-after: always"></div>

 ### 3.1.
 DAW plugins (Composing or Live Musical Performance)